Frederick Joseph Patek

-Born in Seguin, Texas (just east of San Antonio, Patek was selected by the Pittsburgh Pirates in the 22nd round of the 1965 amateur draft.
+Born in Seguin, Texas (just east of San Antonio), Patek was selected by the Pittsburgh Pirates in the 22nd round of the 1965 amateur draft.
 He made his pro debut the following summer, and with the Columbus Jets in 1967, he stole 42 bases to lead the International League.
-After hitting .304 in 33 games the next year, he was called up by the Pirates.
+After hitting .304 in 33 games at the start of the 1968 season, he was called up by the Pirates.

-Patek made his big league debut with the Pirates in June 1968 and stole 18 bases in 61 games.
-He won the starting shortstop job the following season, supplanting Gene Alley, but Alley replaced him at short in 1970.
-Late that year, he was dealt to the Royals as part of a six-player trade.
+Patek made his big league debut in June 1968 and stole 18 bases in 61 games.
+He won the starting shortstop job the following season, 1969, supplanting Gene Alley, but Alley replaced him at short in 1970.
+Late that year, Freddie was dealt to the Royals as part of a six-player trade.

 As the years went by, key players for the Royals joined the team after Patek.
 John Mayberry joined the team in 1972 and stayed through 1976.
 Frank White joined the team in 1973 and stayed through 1990.
 George Brett made his debut in August 1973.
 Hal McRae joined the team that same year, while Al Cowens was a rookie in 1974.
 Only Amos Otis and Buck Martinez, among the key position players, pre-dated Patek.